United States v. Throckmorton: Lower courts

 In the late 1920s, Hartford–Empire had developed, and patented, a technique for getting glass into molds called "gob feeding".
 During the course of the application, lawyers for Hartford wrote an article praising gob feeding as a revolutionary new technique with the intent of having it published in a reputable journal under the name of a supposedly impartial effort; William Clarke, president of the American Flint Glass Workers' Union, agreed to attach his name to it as author when it was published in The Glass Budget.
 Shortly after the patent was granted, the company sued Hazel–Atlas, a competitor, for infringement, in the Western District of Pennsylvania.

 The Clarke article was part of the evidence Hartford's attorneys introduced, although they did not make much use of it in their case; it was considered file wrapper.
 While Hazel had received some information regarding the article's true origin, they chose not to introduce it to impeach the article, since doing so might bring the court's attention to statements in it favorable to Hartford that they could not effectively rebut.
-Relying on other arguments, they won a judgement that there had been no infringement since gob feeding was not sufficiently new and innovative enough to be patentable.
+Relying on other arguments, they won a judgment that there had been no infringement since gob feeding was not sufficiently new and innovative enough to be patentable.
 Hartford appealed to the Third Circuit, this time emphasizing the article in its brief.
 Hazel only made minor arguments against some of the facts in it, keeping to itself what it had been told about the authorship.
 The district court was reversed in 1932 by a divided panel, with Judge Joseph Buffington's majority opinion quoting extensively from the Clarke article.

-Hazel then attempted to investigate the true authorship of the Clarke article more seriously, to form the basis for an attack on the judgement.
+Hazel then attempted to investigate the true authorship of the Clarke article more seriously, to form the basis for an attack on the judgment.
 That attempt was frustrated when a Hartford attorney reached Clarke first and concluded an agreement with him to accept payment for the article in return for remaining silent.
 Hazel, no longer seeing any possibility of prevailing in court, and seeing the profit possibilities of coming to an arrangement, paid Hartford a million dollars in licensing fees.
 Shawkee, another of Hartford's competitors, also learned the truth and attempted to petition for a rehearing and certiorari from the Supreme Court, but was denied.

 Hard proof of the truth behind Clarke's article remained a secret for seven years.
 When the federal government brought an antitrust suit against Hartford in 1939, the documents and records showing how the company had solicited him to claim authorship of the article and later paid him came out during discovery.
 Hazel, along with another of Hartford's competitors that had paid a substantial licensing fee, petitioned the Third Circuit for leave to refile its original claim with the district court; the judges decided that since the fraud had been perpetrated on the appellate court it should be the one to rehear the case.